Cycle density in infinite Ramanujan graphs: Introduction

-It appears considerably more difficult to understand the other inequality for $\rho(G)$: when is $\rho(G) = \rho(\T_d)$?
+It appears considerably more difficult to understand the other inequality for $\rho(G)$: when is $\rho(G) = \rho(\mathbb{T}_d)$?
 This question will be our focus.

 For finite graphs, the spectral radius is 1.
 Of interest instead is the second largest eigenvalue, $\lambda_2$, of the transition matrix.
-An inequality of Alon and Boppana (see \ref b.Alon:eae/ and \ref b.Nilli:2nd/) says that if $\Seq{G_n \st n \ge 1}$ is a family of $d$-regular graphs whose size tends to infinity, then $\liminf_{n \to\infty} \lambda_2(G_n) \ge \rho(\T_d)$.
-Regular graphs $G$ such that all eigenvalues have absolute value either 1 or at most $\rho(\T_d)$ were baptized \dfn{Ramanujan graphs} by \ref b.LPS:Ram/, who, with \ref b.Margulis/, were the first to exhibit explicit such families.
+An inequality of Alon and Boppana [see \citet{MR88e05077} and \citet{MR1124768}] says that if $\langle{G_n; n \ge1}\rangle$ is a family of $d$-regular graphs whose size tends to infinity, then $\liminf_{n \to\infty} \lambda_2(G_n) \ge\rho(\mathbb{T}_d)$.
+Regular graphs $G$ such that all eigenvalues have absolute value either 1 or at most $\rho(\mathbb{T}_d)$ were baptized \textit{Ramanujan graphs} by \citet{MR963118}, who, with \citet{MR939574}, were the first to exhibit explicit such families.
 Moreover, their examples had better expansion properties than the random graphs that had been constructed earlier.
-See \ref b.Murty:ram/ and \ref b.Li:Ram/ for surveys of finite Ramanujan graphs.
+See \citet{MR1966527} and \citet{MR2331350} for surveys of finite Ramanujan graphs.

-\ref b.AGV:measurable/ studied the density of short cycles in Ramanujan graphs.
-One of their tools was graph limits, which led them to define and study \dfn{infinite Ramanujan graphs}, which are $d$-regular infinite graphs whose spectral radius equals $\rho(\T_d)$.
+\citet{AGVmeasurable} studied the density of short cycles in Ramanujan graphs.
+One of their tools was graph limits, which led them to define and study \textit{infinite Ramanujan graphs}, which are $d$-regular infinite graphs whose spectral radius equals $\rho(\mathbb{T}_d)$.
 Now limits of finite graphs, taken in the appropriate sense, are probability measures on rooted graphs; the probability measures that arise have a property called unimodularity.
-Theorem 5 of \ref b.AGV:measurable/ shows that every unimodular random rooted infinite regular graph that is a.s.\ Ramanujan is a.s.\ a tree.
+Theorem~5 of \citet{AGVmeasurable} shows that every unimodular random rooted infinite regular graph that is a.s.
+Ramanujan is a.s. a tree.
 Unimodularity is a kind of stochastic homogeneity that, among other things, ensures that simple random walk visits short cycles with positive frequency when they exist.